 Cost of Faith-Based Counseling

-Health insurance might cover all or part of the cost of visits to specific practitioners (e.g., professional counselors, psychotherapists, social workers, psychologists).
+Health insurance might cover all or part of the visits to specific practitioners (e.g., professional counselors, psychotherapists, social workers, psychologists).
 Typically, with health insurance coverage, the cost to the client will be $20-$50 per session.10,11,12

 How to Find a Faith-Based Counselor